XanderBaatz/fedora/README.md

 # Fedora Minimal (testing phase)

-Fedora Minimal is an attempt to create a minmal base, housing the tools to an essential and functional system. \
+Fedora Minimal is an attempt to create a minimal base, housing the tools to an essential and functional system. \
 The general aim is to have a stable and flexible foundation, combined with sane defaults and broad compatibility.

 * Based on Fedora Everything (EV) image.